ChristianSiebke/DReaM-Driver-Reaction-Model/sim/doc/source/installation_guide/sim_installation_guide/installation/30_build_prerequisites.rst

 .. note::

-   If you are unfamiliar to ``Cmake`` or working within a |mingw_shell|, Section :ref:`cmake` and :ref:`msys2` might give you a short introduction on these topics in the scope of Building OpenPASS itself.
+   If you are unfamiliar to ``CMake`` or working within a |mingw_shell|, Section :ref:`cmake` and :ref:`msys2` might give you a short introduction on these topics in the scope of Building OpenPASS itself.

 .. _ref_prerequisites: